JonathanWThom/opener/README.md

 ### Notes

-This program was built on a Mac, so probably only works on Unix systems.
+This program was built and compiled on MacOS, so probably only works with darwin amd64.

 If it doesn't work as intended, please open an issue!